fjprichard/PyAFBF/README.rst

 The Package PyAFBF is intended for the simulation of rough anisotropic image textures.
 Textures are sampled from a mathematical model called the anisotropic fractional Brownian field.
-Some texture examples are shown below on the patchwork.
-More details can be found on the[documentation](https://fjprichard.github.io/PyAFBF/).
+More details can be found on the `documentation <https://fjprichard.github.io/PyAFBF/>`_.

 Package features
 ================